kelvin-bz/blog/_posts/2024-07-06-blockchain-for-dummies.md

     BlockHeader --> Nonce["Nonce"]
 ```

 - **Transaction**: A digital record of value transfer between two parties (sender and recipient) with a specific amount.
-It's signed with the sender's private key and verified by the network using their public key.
+It's signed with the sender's private key and verified by the network using their public key. [ethereum's doc](https://ethereum.org/en/developers/docs/transactions/)

 - **Block**: A collection of verified transactions grouped together, along with a header containing metadata (e.g., timestamp, previous block's hash).